AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 * distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“.

-* targetCost: The cost at which the model stops training.

 * setInitialClustersOnDataPoints: Set whether or not the model to create centroids on any data points.

 * setTheCentroidsDistanceFarthest: Set whether or not the model to create centroids that are furthest from each other.

-* stopWhenModelParametersDoesNotChange: Stop the training if the model parameters does not change from the previous iteration.

 #### Returns: